 Businesses rely on Kathy for counsel regarding benefits issues in corporate transactions and outsourcing arrangements.
 In addition, she advises them about welfare benefit plans, including the tax and ERISA implications of plan design, amendment, and termination.
 She also regularly counsels employers on issues arising under the Affordable Care Act, COBRA and HIPAA.

 Kathy lectures and has been published widely on employee benefits trends and issues.
 She holds a leadership position as chair of the firm's Pension and Welfare Committee and is a former member of the firm's Executive Board.

-Chosen for inclusion in Chambers USA Legal Directory (Chambers & Partners) as a leading employee benefits & executive compensation attorney, 2006-2018
+Chosen for inclusion in Chambers USA Legal Directory (Chambers & Partners) of recognized practitioners for Employee Benefits & Executive Compensation attorney, 2006-2023

 Chosen in The Newark Area's Best Lawyers (Woodward/White, Inc.) as Employee Benefits Lawyer of the Year, 2011

 Recognized as one of the Top 50 female New Jersey Super Lawyers (Thomson Reuters), 2006-2008

 AV Preeminent rated by Martindale-Hubbell (LexisNexis)

 No aspect of these advertisements has been approved by the highest court of any state.
 See Awards Methodology.

 The Philadelphia Institute, instructor for the institute's Pension Law and Administration Certificate Program at various locations throughout the country, 1992-1995